39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (b) Komagata Maru incident

-29. At which session did the Home Rule supporters successfully demonstrate their political strength?
+29. In which session did Home Rule supporters successfully demonstrate their political strength?

 (d) 1938 Nagpur Session